 The Nourish Peer Support Community is open to any TCU student who wants to improve their relationship with food or their body.

-The Nourish group meets on Tuesdays from 4:00 pm – 5:00 pm.
-Meetings are hybrid with the in person location in Jarvis 204.
+The Nourish group meets on Thursdays 8:00 am – 9:00 am.
+Meetings are hybrid with the in person location in Jarvis 221.

 If you have any questions, want to join the Nourish Peer Support Community, or want to request the Zoom meeting ID and password, please fill out the form at the bottom of the webpage and someone will be in contact with you.